Open Bible Data Home About News OET Key

 20Then they made forty-eight upright frames from acacia wood for the sacred tent.
 21Each frame was five metres long and 0.75m wide 22with two protrusions on each frame for connecting them together, so all the frames were made in this way.
 23They made twenty frames for the south side 24with their forty silver bases—two bases under each frame that two more protrusions fitted down into, 25then two more for the north side 26with their forty silver bases—two bases under each frame.
 27Six frames were made for the west side 28as well as two frames for the back corners of the sacred tent.
 29At the two corners, the frames were connected together at the bottom, and similarly at the top before being attached to a single ring 30so that made eight frames with their sixteen silver bases—two bases under each frame.

 31Then they made crossbars from acacia wood—five for the frames on the north side of the sacred tent, 32five for the south side, and five crossbars for the frames on the west side along the back.
-33The middle crossbar was made to pass through from one end to the other in the center of the frames, 34and the frames were overlaid with gold.
+33The middle crossbar was made to pass through from one end to the other in the centre of the frames, 34and the frames were overlaid with gold.
 They then made gold rings to be the holders for the crossbars, and they too were overlaid with gold.

 35They made a curtain from twisted finely-spun linen, and a skillful workman embroidered winged creatures on them with blue, purple, scarlet yarn.
 36They made four pillars of acacia wood overlaid with gold, as well as their gold hooks and four bases cast from silver.
 37They made a curtain for the tent entrance—an embroiderer made it from twisted finely-spun linen and blue, purple, and scarlet yarn, 38along with it’s five pillars and their hooks.
 The tops of the pillars were overlaid with gold, and their five bases were made of bronze.